SpongePowered/SpongeDocs/source/server/index.rst

 What is this about?
 ~~~~~~~~~~~~~~~~~~~

-The articles within the contents of this section explain how to create and run a server powered by an implementation of the Sponge API.
+The articles in this section explain how to create and run a server powered by an implementation of the Sponge API.

 .. note::